What you must know about 529 plans

 "The question you have to ask yourself is: 'How diversified is the 529 itself?'" says Sam Mikhail, president of College Planning Advisors, a college planning firm in Burbank, Calif.

-When deciding on the right college savings plan, Mikhail advises families to first consult with a financial professional on whether a 529 plan is the best bet, then examine the underlying funds in a particular plan and investigate each fund's historical performance.
+When deciding on the right college savings plan, Mikhail advises families to evaluate whether a 529 plan is the best bet, then examine the underlying funds in a particular plan and investigate each fund's historical performance.
 There are generally several investment options for you to choose from in 529 plans.

 Families may also want to check out the growing number of no-risk 529 plan options.
-Several states like Virginia have FDIC-insured CDs and savings options that provide families with 529 tax benefits without the risk (or growth) associated with market fluctuations.
+Several states like Arizona and Montana have FDIC-insured CDs and savings options that provide families with 529 tax benefits without the risk (or growth) associated with market fluctuations.

 They might not keep up with your kid